larrybotha/coursera-algorithms/week-1/README.md

 - declare random sites to be open until top is connected to bottom
 - the vacancy percentage estimates p*

-#### Dynamic connectivity solutino to estimate percolation threshold
+#### Dynamic connectivity solution to estimate percolation threshold

 How do we determine whether an N-by-N system percolates?